cdorrat/reduce-fsm/README.md

 - a simple tcp server
 - matching repeating groups
 - using the :event-and-acc match syntax
-- uising guards on events
+- using guards on events

 ## Documentation